Ashkeelun/GitHealth/README.md

   - In the command prompt, type the following followed by enter: cd C:\GitHealth-master\GitHealth\
  - Install required dependencies
   - In the command prompt, type the following followed by enter: pip install -r requirements.txt
+4. Migrate Database
+ - In the command prompt, type the following followed by enter: python manage.py migrate

 ---
 ## Running The API